 - Other tidbits like olives, capers, chopped tomatoes, diced chiles, crumbled bacon, or minced ham

-Wait on the salt!
+3. Hold the Salt!
 Don't combine salt into the mixture, especially if you're not going to grill the patties right away.
 Salt will extract moisture from the meat, leaving you with dry burgers.
 Instead, sprinkle each burger with salt right before you put it on the grill.

-Form a Good Patty.
-Don't form patties too thick or too thin.
+6. Form a Good Patty Don't form patties too thick or too thin.
 A 3/4-inch thick patty is ideal.
 To keep patties from swelling in the middle, make small indentations in the center.

-Make sure the grill is the appropriate temperature. medium-low to medium heat is best.
+7. Temperature Matters.
+Make sure the grill is the appropriate temperature.
+Medium-low to medium heat is best.
 Too hot, and burgers burn on the outside before getting done on the inside.
 Keep the lid closed while cooking; it shortens cooking time and keeps burgers moist.

-Cook burgers properly.
+10. Cook Thoroughly.
 Cook ground beef to an internal temperature of 160 degrees F (170 degrees F for poultry).
 For an accurate reading, insert the thermometer into the patty horizontally.

 VIDEO: How To Grill the Perfect Basic Burger